cs-au-dk/TIP/README.md

 `[out]` is an output directory (default: ./out).

 To see the possible options, run `tip` without options.
+Option `-verbose` is recommended when developing and testing analyses.

 ## Help to Scala novices